19hours/sg-statutes/Acts/Chit Funds Act.md

 (3) No chit fund company incorporated in Singapore shall open a new branch, agency or office in any place outside Singapore.

-(4) Any chit fund company which contravenes subsection (1) or (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $500 and in the case of a continuing offence to a further fine of $100 for every day during which the offence continues after conviction.
+(4) Any chit fund company which contravenes subsection (1) or (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $500 and, in the case of a continuing offence, to a further fine of $100 for every day during which the offence continues after conviction.

 ### Fees to be paid in respect of branches of chit fund companies